 And that’s ok.
 In some respects, this behavior is ironically at the root of everything we consider right and good and deserving of our priorities.
 Stop and smell the roses; the philosophy of namaste.
 I’m writing this entry on the balcony of my apartment, and I can’t count how many times I’ve been distracted by the changing colors of the sunset.
 Perhaps one can argue that’s not the same as being distracted by another person when your attention should be on someone else, but maybe that’s more an issue of the prejudices of our own insecurities.

-The Wandering Eye Pairs With: The 2014 Sinegal Cabernet Sauvignon, Napa Valley.
+The Wandering Eye Pairs With: The 2017 Fogelson Vineyard Cabernet Sauvignon, Coombsville, Napa Valley.

 When you pay $100+ for a sub-appellated Napa Valley Cabernet, and suddenly the same bottle wanders by $29, you take notice.
 That’s what the good folks at Fogelson Vineyard are aiming for.
 They want your attention, and this get it with this exquisitely-crafted and amazingly-priced Cabernet Sauvignon.

 Exhibiting all the delicious minerality and explosive fruit that Coombsville is known for, this Cabernet was created by one of the area’s foremost winemakers, who’s more famously known for his Pinot Noirs.
 He uses the same light touch on this wine, so it’s not overblown, and will even age beautifully for another ten years.

 Fogelson Vineyard has a unique Napa Valley release each month, so quantities are limited.
 Get yours now, before these bottles wander off…